AdobeDocs/campaign.en/help/v7/production/using/upgrading.md

 >[!NOTE]
 >
->Make sure the IIS_XPG user has the appropriate read rights for this installation file and refer to the [installation guide](../../installation/using/general-architecture.md) for more information.
+>Make sure the IIS_XPG user has the appropriate read rights for this installation file and refer to the  for more information.

 ### Linux {#in-linux-1}